millwardesque/vampire-survivor-tutorial-ex/README.md

 # Survivors Game EX
-An extension of the [GDScript Survivors Game tutorial](https://www.youtube.com/watch?v=GwCiGixlqiU)
+An extension of the [GDQuest Vampire Survivor Game tutorial](https://www.youtube.com/watch?v=GwCiGixlqiU)

 The intent here is to add small, proof-of-concept implementations of basic stuff that most games have to the excellent tutorial already included in the base tutorial.